 To make an appointment, you can -

 Use our on-line service - this is open 24/7 and shows you all the appointments we have available for our doctors and Nurse Practitioner.
-All requests for an urgent On the Day Appointment should be made directly to the surgery - these will be considered by a GP to make sure that those who need to see us that day are given an appointment to do so.
+All requests for an urgent on the day appointment should be made directly to the surgery - these will be considered by a GP to make sure that those who need to see us that day are given an appointment to do that.

-We are open Monday - Friday 8am - 6pm but also have regular appointments available either before or after usual practice hours, please ask our receptionists for details of these.
+We are open Monday - Friday 8am - 6pm but also have regular GP and Nurse appointments from 7:30am on a Tuesday and Thursday, please ask our receptionists for details of these.

 You can see any doctor, although it's helpful to continuity of care if you try and see the same doctor for any ongoing problem.